 Vision Inspired Scholarship through Academic Achievement (VISTA) was part of the national Performance-Based Scholarship (PBS) Demonstration which used random assignment to measure the effectiveness of incentive-based payments on college achievement in several locations across the United States.
 Over 12,000 college students in six different states participated in PBS interventions, where scholarships varied in duration, funding amounts, and incentives tied to receiving additional aid.
-In some cases, programs reduced student loan debt, increased college enrollment, encouraged increased course taking, and resulted in modest improvements in college graduation.2 This paper presents the final follow-up on the New Mexico demonstration which was implemented by MDRC with primary funding from the Bill and Melinda Gates Foundation.3 program's effect on college graduation and time to degree.
-Whereas overall graduation rates for the New Mexico cohort examined were 15 percent within four years, 47 percent within six years, and 54 percent within eight years, previous work at best provided an incomplete picture of the program's true graduation effects.4 We present updated results tracking students seven years following randomization.
+In some cases, programs reduced student loan debt, increased college enrollment, encouraged increased course taking, and resulted in modest improvements in college graduation.
+This paper presents the final follow-up on the New Mexico demonstration which was implemented by MDRC with primary funding from the Bill and Melinda Gates Foundation.

+Our analysis builds on earlier work which tracked students five years following randomization.
+The shorter follow-up in earlier work did not allow for a thorough examination of the program's effect on college graduation and time to degree.
+Whereas overall graduation rates for the New Mexico cohort examined were 15 percent within four years, 47 percent within six years, and 54 percent within eight years, previous work at best provided an incomplete picture of the program's true graduation effects.
+We present updated results tracking students seven years following randomization.